PROTECT ANCIENT FORESTS

 Protect Ancient Forests hosted a historic evening of art and advocacy on Sunday, October 15, 2023 at the City of Portland’s Merrill Auditorium.

-We rallied together an inspiring coalition of nationally-known musicians, poets, environmental voices, artists, congresspeople, and Indigenous leaders to help raise awareness about our nation’s irreplaceable old growth forest ecosystems.
+We rallied together an inspiring coalition of nationally-known musicians, poets, environmental voices, artists, congresspeople, and Indigenous leaders to help raise awareness about our nation’s irreplaceable old-growth forest ecosystems.

 Learn more about our impactful event in this Portland Press Herald article.

-For up-to-date information about the status of old growth forest protection, please read:
+For up-to-date information about the status of old-growth forest protection, please read:

 Raising awareness by promoting the arts and sciences.